tdegrunt/bitset/README.md

     });

     console.dir(bs);

+Mind you: The example uses [underscore.js](http://documentcloud.github.com/underscore/)

 Usage
 -----
 This is very useful for realtime metrics with for example Redis.

 Installation
 ------------